milhud/ESMDownscalingTask/README.md

 - [ERA5 hourly data on pressure levels from 1940 to present](https://github.com/milhud/ESMDownscalingTask/tree/main/ERA5_hourly_average_pressure_1988/plots)
 - [ERA5 hourly data on single levels from 1940 to present](https://github.com/milhud/ESMDownscalingTask/tree/main/ERA5_hourly_average_single_1988/plots9)

+(Note: some plots ostensibly appear to be lacking data, though it is because at the first pressure level, there is very little liquid water in the clouds.)

 ### Download This Directory